LokeyLab/LC-Seq-Official/docs/THEORY.md

 **Why This Matters:**

-- Consensus mode aggregates positional variants (same chemical peptide)
+- Pooled mode aggregates positional variants (same chemical peptide)
 - Peak selection considers all synthesis paths for a peptide
 - Similarity analysis groups by chemical identity, not synthesis

-### 4.2 Equivalence Classes and Consensus Analysis
+### 4.2 Equivalence Classes and Pooled Mode Analysis

 #### 4.2.1 EquivalenceClass Definition

-**EquivalenceClass**: Collection of positional sequences that represent the same chemical peptide (same residue sequence).
+**EquivalenceClass**: Collection of positional variants that represent the same chemical peptide at block granularity.

-**Formal Definition**: An equivalence class under the relation R: "has same residue sequence"
+**Formal Definition**: An equivalence class under the relation R: "has same block support sequence"

 **Equivalence Relation Properties**: